Mark Prendergast: Career

 Whilst training at Langside, Prendergast made his screen debut when he met Actor/Director/Writer Bryan Larkin and was cast in Larkin's directorial debut, 'Toy Gangsters'.
 This was the start of a professional relationship that led to them working together on many other film projects including the BAFTA award-winning 'Scene' and BAFTA award-winning Running in Traffic.

 At the age of just 19, whilst still at Langside, Prendergast attended an open audition in London for the award-winning original production of Cameron Mackintosh/Royal Shakespeare Company's Les Misérables.
 After being successfully picked out from thousands of auditionees, Prendergast was offered a role and became one of the youngest members at the time to join the cast.

 Since then, Prendergast has gone on to work in many critically acclaimed productions on screen and stage with companies including BBC, ITV, STV, The Comedy Unit, Adamant Productions, Sony Pictures, Starz Network, Sky, Shed Media, Dabhand Films, Tron Theatre, Royal Lyceum Theatre, Citizen's Theatre, Birmingham Stage Company, Theatre Royal Stratford East, Communicado, Vox Motus, Traverse Theatre and Scottish Opera.

+Theatre

+Other theatre credits include Aladdin (King's Theatre), Othello (Citizens Theatre), Bette/Cavett (Tangerine Productions), Bliss/Mud, Mother Goose, Eating Beauty, Weans in the Wood, Wullie Whittington (Tron Theatre), Slick (Vox Motus), Richard III (Bard in the Botanics), Horrible Histories (Birmingham Stage Company), The Pillowman, Antigone, Death of a Salesman, and The Canterbury Tales (XLC Theatre Co).